Clearwater Financial Group

 The average credit score in the U.S. is around 678-750, but the average American is also more than $8,000 in debt.
 While a credit score of 678 won't keep you from getting a loan, it won't necessarily guarantee you the best interest rate either.
-Since the cut-off amount (credit score necessary to obtain the lowest rate) varies from lender to lender, someone with a credit card score of 679 may be able to obtain a low rate from one lender, while another lender may require a score of 720 and above to receive the same rate.
+Since score requirements vary from lender to lender, someone with a credit card score of 679 may be able to obtain a low rate from one lender, while another lender may require a score of 720 and above to receive the better rate.

-Now that you know just how essential improving your credit score is, why not get started today?
+Now that you know just how essential improving your credit score is, why not start today?
 The following tips can help, and for further situation-specific advice, make an appointment as soon as possible with a financial planning professional.

 1. Know Your Credit Score And Make It Work For You:

 All U.S. citizens are entitled to a free yearly credit report.
 Get yours, and study it carefully, searching for any errors that may be holding you back.
 If you find a mistake, report it promptly to the credit bureaus.

 Mistakes on your credit report, like repaid debt and charge-offs more than seven years old (the length of time that past debt stays on your credit report), can keep you from getting the best rates possible if not corrected.